Appkube-awsx/awsx-getelementdetails/specs/EKS/eks-api-spec.md

 Algorithm/ Pseudo Code
 Algorithm:
 Network_in_out_panel - Write a cloudwatch query for Network_in_out_panel, where we shall retrieve the data in graph format, metrics used -- pod_network_rx_bytes, pod_network_tx_bytes
-  NOTE - These are container insights metrics which is a custom namespace in cloudwatch.
+  NOTE - These are container insights metrics which is a custom namespace in cloudwatch when enabled.

 Pseudo Code: